akjaerh/PIEHaptics/README.md

 ### 3. Iteration
 In this iteration we wanted to make the haptic sensations more dynamic.
 We did this by shifting from the approach using a fixed value of active motor time, to an approach where the lenght a button press on the <b>1. device</b> would determine the length the motor time on the <b>2. device</b>.
+This code is programmed for device 1.
+Remember to change the variables for 'id' and 'idOther' for the 2nd device.
+Remember also to type in your own Wifi name and password.
+The code is made for a device which uses motor B. If you use motor A or both, then remember to uncomment them in the code.

 Additionally you will be able to find the .SVG-file for lasercutting the case for the device.
 This file is named "HAPTICCASE-3MM.svg"